Louisiana State Penitentiary: Execution

 Male death row inmates are moved from the Reception Center to a cell near the execution chamber in Camp F on the day of the execution.
-The only person informed of when a prisoner will be transferred is the Warden; this is for security reasons and not to disrupt the prison routine.
+The only person informed of when a prisoner will be transferred is the Warden; this is for security reasons and to not disrupt the prison routine.
 On a scheduled execution date, an execution can occur between 6 p.m. and midnight.
 Michael L. Varnado and Daniel P. Smith of Victims of Dead Man Walking stated that, on many occasions, the rest of Angola is not aware of the execution being carried out.
 In 2003, Assistant Warden of the Reception Center Lee said that once death row inmates learn of the execution, they "get a little quieter" and "[i]t suddenly becomes more real to them."

 When the State of Louisiana used electrocution as its method of capital punishment, it formally referred to the anonymous executioner as "The Electrician".
 When the State of Louisiana referred to the executioner by name, he was called "Sam Jones", after Sam H. Jones, the Governor of Louisiana in power when electrocution was introduced as the capital punishment.